AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 You may refer to [this page](https://docs.docker.com/engine/reference/commandline/cp/) for copying files between containers and the host.

-Normally when you need to update sources in the containers, you should change the source codes in this repo and refer to [this part](#build-an-updated-client-image) to build an update image.
+Normally, when you need to update sources in the containers, you should change the source codes in this repo and refer to [this part](#build-an-updated-client-image) to build an updated image.
 Directly copying files into containers should be used for debugging only.

 ## Routines